SuperIlu/DOjS/README.md

 Things that don't work:
 * GRX has no transparency when rendering, so all functions that need an alpha channel won't work.
 * Anything 3D (objects, lights camera, etc)
-* You can't change the stroke width of lines.
 * Smoothing is not supported.
 * Key release events work different for GRX and are simulated for p5js.
 * Only simple vertices are supported.